Kananaskis Hiking Tips: What First-Timers Should Know

 Your safety is a very important topic, so we will defer to the experts at Alberta Parks.
 Before hiking in Kananaskis Country, we strongly encourage you to read the Alberta Parks tips on Bear Safety and Cougar Safety.

 Do not go hiking in Kananaskis without bear spray.
-If you are visiting Kananaskis for a short period, it doesn’t make sense to buy your own expensive canister of bear spray – simply rent one at a local sporting goods store for the duration of your trip to the Canadian Rockies.
+If you are visiting Kananaskis for a short period, it doesn’t make sense to buy your own expensive canister of bear spray; simply rent one at a local sporting goods store for the duration of your trip to the Canadian Rockies.
+While hiking, keep your bear spray easily accessible and ensure you know how to use it.

 As a general rule, Alberta Parks has done an excellent job marking the hiking trails around Kananaskis with good trail signs.
 That said, there are moments when it’s hard to know which direction to go, which can be a little unsettling in the middle of a hike in the Canadian Rockies.